- A -

 RENTABLE SQUARE FEET (same as Net Leasable Area) – in a building or project, floor space that may be rented to tenants.
 The area upon which rental payments are based.
 Generally excludes common areas and space devoted to the heating, cooling, and other equipment of a building.

-RESERVE FUNDS – in CMBS, portion of the bond proceeds that are retained to cover losses on the mortgage pool.
+RESERVE FUNDS – in CMBS, a portion of the bond proceeds are retained to cover losses on the mortgage pool.
 A form of credit enhancement (also referred to as "reserve accounts").

-RETAIL – a property type which sells goods to consumers.
+RETAIL – a property type that sells goods to consumers.

-RV (REVERSIONARY VALUE) – the value of property at the expiration of a certain time period.
+RV (REVERSIONARY VALUE) – the value of the property at the expiration of a certain time period.

 In transportation, recreational vehicle.